|

 flags.
 This will not only catch more errors at compile time, but will

-help you create a program with less errors at run
+potentially help you create a program with less errors at run

 time.
 The recommended options to include while compiling are: